What is Volumetric Design and Why does it Matter?

 Volumetric design is, in general terms, the design of the objects’ form.

-The form of the objects, which we sometimes overlook, communicates more with our subconscious mind than other factors: the design of a tag or a communication campaign acquire less relevance if the brand or the product has a striking volumetric design, notorious… unique.
+The form of the objects, which we sometimes overlook, communicates more with our subconscious mind than other factors.
+The design of a tag or a communication campaign acquires less relevance if the brand or the product has a striking volumetric design, notorious… unique.

 What difference is there between an Audi, a Volkswagen and a Skoda?